Top TEN best techniques to motivate language learners

-How about: “How are you finding the language learning process?” or “Are you finding the time to revise all your notes?”
+How about: “How are you finding the language learning process?” or “Do you have enough time to revise all your notes?”

-I have outlined ten of the best techniques to motivate language learners.
-I try to apply all of these methods across the board so no student gets short changed.
+There you have it - ten of the best techniques to motivate language learners.
+I try to apply all of these methods across the board so that no student gets shortchanged.

-All in all, I believe that variety is the spice of life, so distributing varied materials and introducing students to a range of language learning strategies will keep them on their toes and ensure that they don’t get bored.
+All in all, I believe that variety is the spice of life.
+Hence, distributing varied materials and introducing students to a range of language learning strategies keeps them on their toes and ensures that they don’t get bored.